 Many digital cameras come with all the necessary accessories directly from the manufacturer.
 When you buy a digital camera, make sure that you get the appropriate batteries and battery charger, a memory card to store the photos inside your camera and a cable or card reader device to transfer images from your camera’s memory card to your computer.
 You may also wish to consider purchasing a carrying case to protect your camera and accessories.
 You should also be sure to read the Owner’s Manual or User Guide for your camera before using the camera or connecting it to your computer.

-For further information on the features, accessories and options to consider when purchasing a digital camera, please review these articles from Cnet and PC World.
+For further information on the features, accessories and options to consider when purchasing a digital camera, please review this article from Cnet.
 You can also find reviews on several manufacturers and models at PC Magazine and Cnet.

 I’ve got a digital camera.
 Now what?